jessemolina/ml-real-estate/docs/module01.md

 ## Basic Information

-Here is an overview of our objectives for this phase:
+**Objectives:**

-* Import data as a pandas dataframe
+* Import data as a pandas data frame.
-* Review data shape (observations, features)
+* Review data shape (observations, features).
-* Review the data types to determine categorical vs numerical features
+* Review the data types to determine categorical versus numerical features.
-* Reference the data dictionary and verify features weren't imported as incorrect data type
+* Reference the data dictionary and verify features weren't imported as incorrect data type.
-* Perform base analysis of dataset and get a qualitative feel
+* Perform base analysis of dataset and get a qualitative feel.

 Let's start by importing our libraries and make our initial configurations.